How to Visit Bryce Canyon National Park When You Only Have a Day

 Bryce Canyon Shuttle

-As of 2022, riding the shuttle is not mandatory.
-You can still drive your own vehicle along the scenic drive route.
+Riding the shuttle is not mandatory.
+You can still drive your vehicle along the scenic route.
 If you’d like to be toured around, check out the shuttle schedule.
-Read more about the shuttle here.

 The most famous viewpoints for capturing photos are Sunrise Point, Sunset Point, Inspiration Point, and Bryce Point.